Jobbers.io vs Fiverr: Complete 2026 Comparison

 The commission structure is the single largest financial difference between these two platforms — and for freelancers earning any meaningful income, it is a career-defining number.

 Fiverr seller commission: Flat 20% on all earnings.
-No tiers, no volume discounts, no exceptions, no negotiations.
+No tiers, no volume discounts, no exceptions, no negotiations, for standard gigs.
 Whether you complete a $10 gig or a $10,000 project, Fiverr takes one-fifth.
-This commission applies to your base gig price, all gig extras (rush delivery, additional revisions, commercial-use rights, source files), and even tips from buyers.
-Since March 2025, logo designers using Fiverr’s Logo Maker tool face an even steeper tiered commission ranging from 20% to 50% depending on sales volume.
-When a buyer pays you $1,000, you receive $800.
-Always.
+This commission applies to your base gig price, all gig extras (rush delivery, additional revisions, commercial-use rights, source files), and tips.
+Since March 2025, freelancers using Fiverr’s Logo Maker tool are instead placed on a separate tiered earnings model that starts at 20% and can range up to 50% depending on trailing 12-month Logo Maker sales volume (verified via Fiverr’s own Help Center).
+When a buyer pays you $1,000 on a standard gig, you receive $800.
+Always — unless you’re on the Logo Maker tier system.

-The math at Fiverr’s 20% commission is straightforward but severe: for every $5 you earn, Fiverr takes $1.
+The math at Fiverr’s 20% flat commission is straightforward but severe: for every $5 you earn, Fiverr takes $1.
 For every $100, Fiverr takes $20.
 For every $1,000, Fiverr takes $200.
-This is not a marginal cost — it is one-fifth of your professional output, deducted from every transaction, in perpetuity, with no path to reduce it regardless of how much you earn, how long you have been on the platform, or how many repeat buyers you serve.
+This is not a marginal cost — it is one-fifth of your professional output, deducted from every standard-gig transaction, with no path to reduce it regardless of how much you earn or how long you’ve been on the platform.

 Annual Earnings: What You Actually Keep

 The following comparison isolates the commission impact — the structural difference between the platforms.
-Both Jobbers.io and Fiverr involve costs for proposals and business development (Jobbers.io uses paid Connects for proposals; Fiverr sellers invest time and sometimes money in gig optimization and promoted gigs).
+Both Jobbers.io and Fiverr involve costs for proposals and business development (Jobbers.io uses paid Connects for proposals; Fiverr sellers invest time and sometimes money in gig optimization, Seller Plus subscriptions, or Promoted Gigs advertising).
 The commission is what separates them.

 $20,000 annual billing: Fiverr (20% commission): you keep $16,000.
 Jobbers.io (0% commission): you keep $20,000.
 Difference: $4,000/year.